MindorksOpenSource/gogeom/Readme.md

 Installation is done using `go get`.
 ```
-go get -u github.com/MindorksOpenSource/gogeo
+go get -u github.com/MindorksOpenSource/gogeom
 ```

-#### These are following shape calculation which is supported by Gogeo.
+#### These are following shape calculation which is supported by gogeom.
 - [x] Circle
 - [x] Line
 - [x] Ellipse
 - [ ] more to come..

 # Circle
-Gogeo can handle two form of Circle.
+gogeom can handle two form of Circle.
 - **Radius Form**
   ```
   (x-a)^2 + (y-b)^2 = r^2